ClimateImpactLab/energy-code-release-2020/1_analysis/README.md

 * $` w_{j} `$ is the population weight assigned to observation $` j `$ in the first stage regression.
 * $` \omega_i `$ is sample variance of the weighted first stage residuals, within regime $` i `$.
 * This procedure applies to regressions in the `uninteracted_regression` folder in this directory.

-# To-Do's

-1. Change to GJ
-2. Check ME time plots... might be slightly different but hard to tell.
-A tom confirmation would be totally wicked.